 - Lacks the real-time protection that Defender offers

 - TotalAV doesn’t have a firewall like Windows Defender

 The bottom line: TotalAV is a decent free antivirus and while it doesn’t offer real-time protection or a firewall like Defender, you can upgrade to the paid version for both of these features – plus many more.

 Avira vs. Windows Defender

-Avira Antivirus (see user reviews) commonly ranks near the top in antivirus testing, outperforming other industry giants like ESET according to AV Comparative.
+Avira Antivirus (see user reviews) commonly ranks near the top in antivirus testing, outperforming other industry giants.
 Here’s how it compares with Windows Defender:

 What Avira does well:

 - Avira Protection Cloud to upload unknown samples to the cloud database for analysis (ie. better zero-day protection)